alissa-huskey/python-class/docs/lessons/data-types/index.md

 Summary
 -------

-* A type or class is the classification or category of a value.
-* A class is also a blueprint or template for a particular kind of data.
-* Classes have the type `type`
+* A type or class is the classification or category of a value, as well as a blueprint or template for a particular kind of data.
+They have the type `type`.
 * Individual values are called instances or objects
-* Creating a new object is called {term}`instantiation`
-* When you call a class it returns an empty instance of that type.
+* When you call a class it returns an empty instance of that type, which is called {term}`instantiation`.
-* to create a new object, call the class like you would a function
 * You can use the `type()` and `isinstance()` functions to find out the type of a value.

-* You can often call a class with an argument to convert it to that type.
+* You can often call a class with an argument to convert it to that type, which is called {term}`typecasting`.
-* Builtin types are lowercased, most other types are `CamelCased`
+* Builtin types are lowercased, most other types are `CamelCased`.
-* builtin classes can convert values

 Reference
 ---------